 Students' behaviour will be categorised as personal behaviour and learning behaviour.
 Learning behaviour is the responsibility of the all staff and will have an impact on progress.
 Should behaviour be categorised as personal behaviour, then it will be the responsibility of the Progress Team to issue sanctions, possible coaching or mentoring and provide further support.

 Learning behaviour is defined as:

-- > Non-completion of classwork or Learning
+- > Non-completion of classwork or homework

 - > Poor attitude during classwork

-- > Low level disruptive behaviour during a lesson that is not conducive to learning and/or distracts students from their learning
+- > Low level disruptive behaviour during a lesson that is not conducive to learning

 Personal Behaviour - misbehaviour is defined as: